Domestic Airport railway station, Sydney

 Domestic Airport is a train station located on the Airport Link, serving Terminals 2 and 3 at Sydney Airport, Australia.
 International Terminal 1 is served by International Airport station.
-The station is operated by Sydney Trains with T8 Airport & South line services.
+The station is operated by Sydney Trains with T8 Airport & South Line services.

 History

 Domestic Airport station opened on 21 May 2000 when the Airport Link opened from Central to Wolli Creek.
 Like other stations on the line, Domestic Airport was built and is operated by the Airport Link Company as part of a public–private partnership.

 As part of the contract to build the line, an access fee is levied to recover the costs of building the line.
 Although often perceived as all going to the Airport Link Company, under the revenue sharing agreement, from August 2014 85% of revenues raised by the access fee go to the State Government.

-Platforms & services
+Platforms and services

 Transport links

-Transdev John Holland operate one route to and from Domestic Airport station:
+Transdev John Holland operates one bus route via Domestic Airport station, under contract to Transport for NSW: